5 tips to help recruiters avoid "ghosting" candidates

 Candidates consistently report that receiving any response, even a negative one, is better than being left to wonder.

-5. Track your pipepline for bottle neck
+5. Track your pipeline for bottleneck

 The Report & Analytics dashboard provides a visual overview of your recruiting pipeline, helping you identify candidates who may have been waiting too long for a response.